beeware/toga/docs/tutorial/tutorial-0.rst

       (venv) C:\...>pip install --pre toga

-If you get other errors, please check that you followed `prerequisites <https://github.com/beeware/toga#prerequisites>`_ instructions.
+If you get other errors, please check that you followed `the prerequisite <https://github.com/beeware/toga#prerequisites>`_ instructions.

 After a successful installation of Toga you are ready to get coding.